Master Digital Marketing, WordPress, SEO

 You might have understood already looking at the example, the readers might spend more time on your site reading it, hence you can get rid of the lower bounce rate too.

-How to choose the Best Font For Your Website
+How to Choose the Best Font For Your Website

 • Is your font readable?